Yeğen Osman Pasha

 Yeğen Osman Pasha or Yeğen Osman Aga was 17th-century Ottoman military officer of Armenian origin.
 After being commander of sekban (peasant mercenaries) units in Anatolia, he was appointed first to position of sanjakbey and serçeşme of the Sanjak of Karahisar-i Sahib.
-In 1687 for a couple of months he was also the beylerbey of Rumelia Eyalet, which was the highest position he held.
+In 1687, for a couple of months, he was also the beylerbey of Rumelia Eyalet, which was the highest position he ever held.

 Career

 Reign of Mehmed IV

 Yeğen Osman was commander of all Anatolian sekbans.
 Rivalries between the janissaries and the sekbans ultimately resulted in a rebellion.
 After the janissaries had been defeated on the Rumelian front, they marched on Istanbul in 1687 to depose Mehmed IV.
 The latter took action to marry his daughter to Yeğen Osman and appointed him to hold the janissaries in check.
-In 1687 Yeğen Osman was appointed as sanjakbey of the Sanjak of Karahisar-i Sahib in exchange for providing support to the sultan with 5,000 of his men.
+In 1687, Yeğen Osman was appointed as sanjakbey of the Sanjak of Karahisar-i Sahib in exchange for providing support to the sultan with 5,000 of his men.
 At his insistence, he was also appointed as security chief (serçeşme) of this province.
-Instead to bring his forces to the front, by the middle of May 1687 he brought around 4,000 men to Istanbul and instead to defeat forces that threaten the sultan, they actually additionally threaten him.
+Instead of bringing his forces to the front, by the middle of May 1687, he brought around 4,000 men to Istanbul and, rather than defeat the forces that threatened the sultan, they actually only further threatened him.
 Only 1,500 of his men were sent to the front at the end of June.
-To satisfy appetites of ambitious Yeğen Osman and win his support the sultan made him beylerbey of Rumelia Eyalet with seat in Sofia and responsible for exceptionally important front toward Holy League.
-Yeğen Osman de facto remained on the position until 1689 and treated the territories he controlled as his personal fiefdom.
+To satisfy appetites of the ambitious Yeğen Osman and win his support, the Sultan made him beylerbey of Rumelia Eyalet with his seat in Sofia and gave him responsibility for the exceptionally important front against the Holy League.
+Yeğen Osman de facto remained on the position until 1689, and treated the territories he controlled as his personal fiefdom.
 He increased taxes to unbearable level to earn as much money as possible for himself, though he regularly denied this when he was faced with criticism.